Ben817/Get_clean_data_Course_Project/README.md

 activityrecognition@smartlab.ws.
 www.smartlab.ws.

-The **training** and **test** data sets are put together into one large data.frame containing all data.
-This data frame is called **total_df** in the script.

-Two columns are then added to total_df.
+The **X_train.txt** and **X_test.txt** imported to separate data.frames in R. Two columns are  added to data.frames.
 One column with **Subject**, which is what person that was holding the handset.
 There are 30 different persons and each is represented with one identification number in the column Subject.
-Also, a column containg the **Activity** that the person performed.
+Also, a column containg the **Activity** that the person performed is added.
 This column contains 6 different activities.
-Activity label is picked from the file **activity_labels.txt**, which provides a mapping between the 6 different activity id's to a label.
+Activity label is picked from the file **activity_labels.txt**, which provides a mapping between the 6 different activity id's to a label(WALKING,WALKING_UPSTAIRS,WALKING_DOWNSTAIRS,SITTING,STANDING,LAYING).

+These two data.frames are then together into one large data.frame containing all data.
+This data frame is called **total_df** in the script.

 In the next step the total_df data.frame is reduced into a smaller data.frame with less columns.
 Only the columns containg the word "mean" and "std" are kept together with "Subject" and "Activity" column.
 These data is stored in a smaller data.frame called **final_df**.